fmafjrv103/Obsidian-College/005 Active MOC.md

 links: [[000 Home|Home]]

 ---
 Welcome to the Active MOC.
 It's purpose is to quickly see what's "Top Of Mind".
-Sometimes I use this a lot, sometimes (like lately) I just use Dynalist.

 But it's nice to have a place to put to new/relevant stuff you don't want to forget.

 - Current Reminder